pyuriy/scylla/README.md

-How to use
+##How to use

+1. Make sure your hosts are availavle via ssh without a password

-1. Edit scylla.yml file according tou your configuration
+2. Edit scylla.yml file according tou your configuration

-2. Add servers to the inventory file /etc/absible/hosts
+3. Add servers to the inventory file /etc/absible/hosts

-3. Run the playbook: ansible-playbook i.yml -b
+4. Run the playbook: ansible-playbook i.yml -b